CodeJonesW/Wills_Blog/assets/blog-posts/aws-image-recognition-system.md

 After each completing the code above we deploy the API stack to the cloud with the cdk deploy command.

-We then make a curl request to upload an image via the newly deployed API
+We then make a curl request to upload an image via the newly deployed API.

 ```bash
 curl "$(aws cloudformation describe-stacks --stack-name APIStack --query "Stacks[0].Outputs[0].OutputValue" --region us-east-1 --output text)?name=img-01.jpg&url=https://m.media-amazon.com/images/I/61IxvVh3M8L._AC_SX679_.jpg"